 They may be starting a new sport, have had a massive growth spurt or maybe just entering that next level and want to be more specific in what they want to wear.
 Either way it can get very confusing with everything that’s available.
-On the market there are tennis shoes, netball shoes, basket ball shoes, hockey shoes, trail shoes, running shoes, soccer boots, rugby boots and the list goes on.
+The marketplace is overwhelmed with tennis shoes, netball shoes, basket ball shoes, hockey shoes, trail shoes, running shoes, soccer boots, rugby boots and the list goes on.
 But do we really need a specific shoe for each specific sport?

-In short the answer is NO. It is still important that we are adequately supporting the feet when participating in these sorts of activities as having the correct shoe will increase longevity, decrease the risk of injury and provide the right support for your child.
+In short the answer is NO!
+Obviously it is important that we are adequately supporting the feet when participating in these sorts of activities and having the correct shoe will increase longevity, decrease the risk of injury and provide the right support for your child.
 That being said you don’t NEED a different pair of shoes for each different sport, instead we will break it down into 3 categories for you.

 - Running Shoes

-Traditionally running shoes are designed for forwards backwards movement on most surfaces.
+Traditionally running shoes are designed for forwards-backwards movement on most surfaces.
 They are lightweight and provide lots of cushioning for those little active feet.
 This makes sports like running, cross-country and most grass sports.
-While a lot of younger players will also wear these shoes for sports such as Rugby League and Soccer these shoes were not specifically made for this and therefore it may contribute to accelerated wear.
+While a lot of younger players will also wear these shoes for sports such as Rugby and Soccer these shoes were not specifically made for this and therefore using them during these sports may contribute to accelerated wear.

 - Cross Training Shoes

 Cross training means a lot of different things to different people.
-Cross training shoes in this case mean shoes that are designed for side to side movement.
+Cross training shoes in this case refers to shoes that are designed for side to side movement.
 Typically these shoes have leather uppers and a different sole unit with a more durable rubber.
 So sports like netball, volleyball, tennis, basketball etc. are played best in these sorts of shoes.
-Now there are specific shoes on the market for each of these sports however for our young players who are playing lots of different sorts these shoes are the best multi-purpose shoe.
+Now there are specific shoes on the market for each of these sports however for our young players who are playing across lots of different sports these shoes are the best multi-purpose shoe meaning you don’t have to own each different type for each different sport.
 Running and cross-country can still be performed in these shoes however you will find they are slightly heavier and not as flexible.

 - Grass Shoes